You are currently viewing About Your Organic Farm Food: Market Box CSA – August 19, 2024

 Tomatoes, Red – Keep tomatoes stem side down on the counter at room temperature.
 Tomatoes should not be refrigerated.
 Cold temperatures can affect their texture and flavor.
 Use within a week.
 Tomatoes are high ethylene producers, which means they will cause other produce to ripen or spoil quickly if placed nearby.
 So be careful what you store next to tomatoes.
 Use a very sharp, serrated knife to cut them.
 Enjoy fresh in salads or experiment with some of these recipe suggestions.
 Try Fresh Tomato Soup, with Variations.
 These Simple and Reliable Tomato Recipes include Fresh Pasta Sauce, Gazpacho, and Caprese Salad.
 Check out these 50 Fresh Tomato Recipes to make the most of the summer bounty.

 Zucchini/Summer Squash – Green summer squash is often called zucchini.
 Many varieties of green and yellow summer squash are interchangeable in recipes.
 Try a simple sautee or stir fry.
-Check out my blog post for 10 Exit Strategies for Summer Squash Overload.
 Use zucchini (or summer squash) in your baking.
 Mock Apple Cobbler is so delicious no one will ever know it’s zucchini unless you tell them!
 Zucchini Brownies are a fun way to sneak in some veggies and the zucchini makes them super moist.
 Love zucchini bread?
 Give this Lemony Summer Squash Bread a try, too!

 Veggie E-Books